javateapoint/javaivprep/README.md

 - Group Employees with Dept
 - Find Average Salary of Each Department

--Finds the pivot element in the array where the sum of elements to the left equals the sum of elements to the right.
+- Finds the pivot element in the array where the sum of elements to the left equals the sum of elements to the right.
 If no such pivot exists, returns 0.